gabapcia/blockwatch/internal/chainstream/README.md

     AG --> AH[Reset Service State for Reinitialization]
 ```

-This diagram provides a detailed overview of the chainwatch package workflow:
+This diagram provides a detailed overview of the chainstream package workflow:
 - **Initialization and Setup**: The service is initialized, configured with options, and starts with necessary checks and channel setup.
 - **Subscription and Event Processing**: Blockchain subscriptions are established from checkpoints, and events are processed with successful blocks sent for checkpointing and errors routed for handling.
 - **Error Handling and Retry**: Errors are managed with optional retry logic to recover blocks, forwarding unrecoverable failures to a handler.